ethereum-optimism/optimism-project-ideas/README.md

 ### 🔰 **`NFTs`**

+**Composable Allowlists**
+Create a way for projects to allowlist certain addresses and make those allowlists shareable using the [AttestationStation](optimism.io/reputation)

 **L2 Gift Cards**
 An L1 NFT that sends ETH or OP to your L2 address when bridged over.
 *See also:* [Bridge Pass](https://d.mirror.xyz/Sjpxa2r_wxkQUGXUr8oO2PhBlyfIRgLBx2YevoXXwyY)